ToshioCP/Gobject-tutorial/gfm/sec3.md

 }
 ~~~

-\_TDoubleClass is a C structure tag name and TDoubleClass is "struct _TDoubleClass".
+\_TDoubleClass is a C structure tag name and TDoubleClass is "struct \_TDoubleClass".
+TDoubleClass is a newly created C type.

 - Use typedef to define a class type.
 - The first member of the structure must be the parent's class structure.

 TDoubleClass doesn't need its own member.

-The type of the instance of TDouble is TDouble.
+The C type of the instance of TDouble is TDouble.

 ~~~C
 typedef struct _TDouble TDouble